 Restoring an application is accomplished via the Applications page.

-One needs to simply click to expose the dropdown and select
+One needs to simply click the

 Selecting a restore point will bring up a side-panel containing more details on the restore point for you to preview, if needed, before you initiate an application restore.

 Currently, K10 will not restore Kubernetes objects (e.g.,